 I haven’t finished eating yet.

-Take Note: In some cases, some of these adverbs may fall into the subcategory adverbs of frequency.
-Spanish adverbs of frequency tell you how often you did something (siempre, nunca, anualmente).
+Take Note: In some cases, some of these words may fall into the subcategory adverbs of frequency, which tell you how often you did something (siempre, nunca, anualmente).

-Spanish adverbs of place, or location, describe the location of the thing or person the verb is talking about.
-In simple words, these adverbs respond to the question “where?”.
-Here is a list of some basic adverbs of place:
+Adverbs of place, or location, convey the location of the thing or person the verb is talking about.
+In simple words, they respond to the question “where?”.
+Here are some examples:

 - Abajo: down / downstairs